LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

 --------------------

-This section includes examples of the most common tasks that are performed using the `email_parse` type.
+This section includes examples of the most common tasks that are performed using the :type:`email_parse` type.
 See the preceding :ref:`POP Type <email-pop-type>` section for examples of downloading messages from a POP email server.

-Display a downloaded message
+Display a Downloaded Message
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Simply use the `email_parse` tag on the downloaded message and display it on the page.
-The `email_parse` object will output a formatted version of the email message including a plain text body if one exists.
+Simply use the :type:`email_parse` type on the downloaded message and display it on the page.
+The email_parse object will output a formatted version of the email message including a plain text body if one exists.

 The following example shows how to download and display all the waiting messages on an example POP mail server.
 The unique ID of each downloaded message is shown